-When you spend hours doing the research of multiple reviews and such, you figure, “Do I really want a super expensive system sitting within spill-range of the kids’ Hawaiian Punch??”
+When you spend hours researching multiple reviews and such, you figure, “Do I want a super expensive system sitting within spill range of the kids’ Hawaiian Punch??”

-And then it dawns on you, “Wait a minute, I write a blog about not spending lots of money on crap you don’t really need.
-WTF, Cubert?!?!?”
+And then it dawns on you, “Wait a minute, I write a blog about not spending lots of money on crap you don’t need.
+WTF, Cubert?”

 Oh yeah.
 We need a big screen.
 I mean, we want a big screen.
 Fine.
 I want a big screen.

 The 40″ upstairs won’t cut it.
-And certainly the 32″ downstairs in our future home theater room won’t cut it.
-Gotta go big, or go to the movies.
-But I don’t know if Disney will release the original Star Wars trilogy at the metroplex anytime soon.
-The kids really, truly, deserve a big screen presentation of this classic series.
+And certainly, the 32″ downstairs in our future home theater room won’t cut it.
+Gotta go big or go to the movies.
+But I don’t know if Disney will release the original Star Wars trilogy at the megaplex theater anytime soon.
+The kids, truly, deserve a big-screen presentation of this classic series.
 A-hem…

-What I’ve learned over the course of my research is that size matters.
+What I’ve learned throughout my research: size matters.
 When it comes to screens, THX (the granddaddy’s of home theater wizardry) suggests 90″ for a fully immersive experience.
 Wow.
 That big.
-Unga bunga.
+Unga Bunga.
 Our basement wall isn’t even big enough to support that monster.

 STILL.
 That’s big.
 Tremendous even.
 I’ve sat in front of my in-laws’ 60″ behemoth and almost got nauseous.
 (They left the default high-color motion settings on, so it looked like Sheldon and Howard were about to pop out onto the coffee table.)